F1scherman/rust-matrix/README.md

 - QR Decomposition
 - QR Algorithm for Eigenvalues
 - Make the class generic for number formats other than f64
-- Create a testing system
+- More detailed tests for current methods
 - More to come...